drycc/workflow/src/managing-workflow/tuning-component-settings.md

 Helm Charts are a set of Kubernetes manifests that reflect best practices for deploying an application or service on Kubernetes.

-After you add the Deis Chart Repository, you can customize the chart using `helm inspect values hephy/workflow > values.yaml` before using `helm install` to complete the installation.
+After you add the Drycc Chart Repository, you can customize the chart using `helm inspect values drycc/workflow > values.yaml` before using `helm install` to complete the installation.

 There are a few ways to customize the respective component:

  - If the value is exposed in the `values.yaml` file as derived above, one may modify the section of the component to tune these settings.
 The modified value(s) will then take effect at chart installation or release upgrade time via either of the two respective commands:

-        $ helm install hephy/workflow -n hephy --namespace deis -f values.yaml
+        $ helm install drycc/workflow -n drycc --namespace drycc -f values.yaml
-        $ helm upgrade hephy -f values.yaml
+        $ helm upgrade drycc -f values.yaml

  - If the value hasn't yet been exposed in the `values.yaml` file, one may edit the component deployment with the tuned setting.
-Here we edit the `deis-controller` deployment:
+Here we edit the `drycc-controller` deployment:

-        $ kubectl --namespace deis edit deployment deis-controller
+        $ kubectl --namespace drycc edit deployment drycc-controller

     Add/edit the setting via the appropriate environment variable and value under the `env` section and save.
 The updated deployment will recreate the component pod with the new/modified setting.

  - Lastly, one may also fetch and edit the chart as served by version control/the chart repository itself:

-        $ helm fetch hephy/workflow --untar
+        $ helm fetch drycc/workflow --untar
         $ $EDITOR workflow/charts/controller/templates/controller-deployment.yaml

-    Then run `helm install ./workflow --namespace deis --name hephy` to apply the changes, or `helm upgrade hephy ./workflow` if the cluster is already running.
+    Then run `helm install ./workflow --namespace drycc --name drycc` to apply the changes, or `helm upgrade drycc ./workflow` if the cluster is already running.

 ## Setting Resource limits